Mastercard/connect-components-web-sdk/CC-SDK-WEB-DOCS.md

   </ul>

 ## Usage
-Useage of the SDK doesn't really start until after you have called the Mastercard Connect Components API to create a [login form](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-login-forms) or [Oauth url](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-oauth-urls).
-From this point, the useage of the SDK biforcates.
+Usage of the SDK doesn't really start until after you have called the Mastercard Connect Components API to create a [login form](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-login-forms) or [Oauth url](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-oauth-urls).
+From this point, the implementation of the SDK bifurcate to the [login form use case](#login-form-usage) and [oauth url use case](#oauth-usage).
-### Login Form Useage
+### Login Form Usage
-The response from the Connect Componets API to [create a login form](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-login-forms) will look like this:
+The response from the Connect Components API to [create a login form](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-login-forms) will look like this:
 ```json
 {
   "id": "8d9d8f5e-2c5f-4f49-bf9b-276a7df0367f",